mkenney/DatatableJs/README.md

         // to compare and returns either -1, 0 or 1.
         //     -1 if a is less than b
         //     0 if a is equal to b
-        //     1 if a is greather than b
+        //     1 if a is greater than b
         // @see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort
         , comparator: function(a, b) {
             if (a == b) {return 0;}